SergioDosSantos/cordova-plugin-sqlserver/README.md

 # Query execution

-At the moment this method is implemented execute of general purpose, just execute the query on server side and return a JSON array
+At this moment there is a general purpose method, just execute the query on server side and return a JSON array

   ```
   SqlServer.execute("select * from test_table where test_code=1", function(event) {